Gogodu85/jarvis-alarm/README.md

 ```
 Anglais:
 ```
-You: Set the alarm for 06 hours 30 minutes tomorrow
+You: Set the alarm for 06h30 tomorrow
 Jarvis: The alarm is programmed for 06 hours 30 minutes tomorrow job X at (date and time of the alarm)
 ...